Shile01/nairaland_forum/readme.md

 # This is my first push to github

-# So it is basically a website to test my knowledge of html and css
+# A static website to test my knowledge of html and css